karawitan/ipfs/README.md

 1. Build locally the go-ipfs image using version v0.10.0-rc1

-make go-ipfs
+make go-ipfs.custom

-2. Review and update docker-compose.yml file (/Users/kalou should be replaced with your local home directory)
+2. Review and update docker-compose.yml file (/Users/kalou should be replaced with your local home directory. /tmp/Downloads is inside the container)

 3. Initialise the ipfs node

+make init

 4.